Mel Furniss Mel Furniss

 The way you’ve spoken to yourself is a common response to trauma.
 But I need you to believe the words I’m saying with every ounce of strength you have: you are not to blame for any part of what happened.
 What was done to you was a violation of your will and your humanity.

 Do you know what I see when I read your story?
 I see a girl who put her trust in a business because she had no reason not to.
 I see a girl whose therapist request was not honored by that business.
 And then I see a girl whose sympathetic nervous system kicked in as a response to a huge breach of safety.
 You came to that place to be taken care of, and instead, you were taken advantage of.
 So your body’s response to that acute level of stress was to freeze and then flee as soon as possible.
 It did what it had to do.
 You did not go into that room prepared with a 5-point plan for how to react when sexually assaulted.
 And even if you somehow, magically, had that plan in place, you are still human.
 And your amygdala told you to survive the best way it knew how.
 It said, “Freeze.”
-It said, “Flight.”
+It said, “Flee.”

 But do you know what else I see?
 I see a girl who told trusted people right away.
 Do you know how brave that is?
 Many people do not have the capacity to do that, which is also a very normal, human response.
 This world is unkind to assault survivors, and we often blame the very ones we are meant to defend.
 But somehow—I think through the women who have courageously gone before you—you said, “This thing happened to me.
 What should I do about it?”
 And you brought it to loved ones and doctors and specialists.
 You advocated for yourself, with shakiness and fear, through those first 48 hours, and then in every moment since.
 You did it for the women who would come behind you… But you also did it for yourself.
 Because just the fact that it happened to you matters.
 You are a person made in the image of God.
 And that alone makes you worthy of dignity.

 I know you battle shame about your story—that it’s not worth telling because there wasn’t penetration or violence.
 But God does not compare tragedies.
-He does not tell you that you should count yourself lucky because other people have it a lot worse than you.
+He does not tell you to count yourself lucky because other people have it worse than you.
 God never speaks like that.
 Period.
 The perpetuator of shame is the enemy of our souls.
 He would have you stay silent and crumple in on yourself.
 But “those who look to [Yahweh] are radiant; their faces are never covered with shame” (Psalm 34:5).
 Your King is not accusing you or judging you or condemning you.
-“Instead of your shame you will receive a double portion, and instead of disgrace you will rejoice in your inheritance” (Isaiah 61:7).
-Take heart, dear friend.
-This is not the end of your story.
-Your face will continue to radiate the glory of God, for He is turning your mourning into dancing and your sorrow into joy.
-He will redeem what has been lost, and He will do it with compassion and gentleness.
+“Instead of your shame you will receive a double portion, and instead of disgrace you will rejoice in your inheritance”

 He’s not in a hurry for you to heal.
 So take your time.
 Cry when you need to.
 Laugh when you get to.